 With its masterfully crafted script that explores the timely issues of abuse and bullying, and how toxic masculinity can be both the trigger and fuel for both, MPP is excited to share this profound, provocative story with the world and to create a conversation around these important issues.

-- Official selection of the 2020 Vancouver International Film Festival (World Premiere)
+World Premiere at the 2020 Vancouver International Film Festival

-CHAINED will have its World Premiere at the Vancouver International Film Festival from September 24th to October 7th, 2020.
-To watch the trailer, buy tickets and read VIFF's whole awesome review with this link, but here's a nibble:
+CHAINED had its World Premiere at the Vancouver International Film Festival on October 1st and gave it an awesome review, here's a nibble:

 "Titus Heckel uses Chained’s high-concept setup as a springboard for an enthralling dive into an impressionable psyche shaped by cycles of abuse.
 (Marlon) Kazadi is phenomenal in every scene..."